zxphyrx/highway/app/views/guides/corexy.md

 I used the TZ E3 2.0, a great (and very small!) hotend that the manufacturers claim can achieve 33mm<sup>3</sup>/s, meaning it likely gets around 30 with high-flow filament and a good extruder.
 Using the formula above, that equates to 375mm/s with 0.4 line width and 0.2 height.
 That's definitely better!
 The TZ E3 2.0's brother, the TZ V6 2.0, has the same specs but boasts faster cooling with a cylindrical heatsink instead of the E3's rectangular one.
 Additionally, the TZ line can all get up to 300°C. This is great for PLA, PETG, TPU, and others.
 I have no knowledge about higher-temp hotends.
 The ones on AliExpress have 40W heaters, so not very fast, but still pretty good.

 Originally, I was actually planning to use a $90 Phaetus Rapido hotend, rated up to 75mm<sup>3</sup>/s.
 This was really really overkill, and I'm glad I didn't follow through with it.
 However, my next choice might have been worse.
 I looked around and found the Phaetus Dragonfly BMS, which ChatGPT (💀) said was a high-flow hotend capable of 30mm<sup>3</sup>/s.
 False.
 Here's a tip for you: never trust ChatGPT alone.
 The Dragonfly only got like 15mm<sup>3</sup>/s.
 But by this point, I'd already centered the entire design around it!
 I had to redesign a _ton_ of the printhead to compensate for trusting ChatGPT.
+ChatGPT is probably the least reliable, most prone to error AI out there.
+It consistently gets technical information wrong, and it should never be used for important stuff.
+I actually found [https://perplexity.ai](https://perplexity.ai), which uses a butt ton of sources to make sure that the info it gives you is always at least 51% correct.

 Extruders, while a fundamental part of any printer, aren't quite as nitpicky.
 The Orbiter line is quite good from what I've seen, with their most recent being the Orbiter v2.5.
 In my opinion, v2.0 is plenty good enough for any scenario, and v1.5 should work well for slower printers.
 Many people feel, however, that the Orbiters are overpriced.
 The v2.0 I bought for my printer cost $40 and some change, which might be hard on a tight budget.
 In that case, you might check out the Sherpa Mini, beloved by many.
 To be clear, I haven't done very much research on the Sherpa line, so exactly what it can do is outside my scope.